borkdominik/bigUML/docs/tutorial/0_Preparations.md

 ];
 ```

 This was it!
-Your Module is now connected with the root module.
+Your module is now connected with the root module.

 #### CL-Step2: Important Knowledge